An effective, engaging approach to creating connection on college campuses

 Colors & Connection is a free, one-hour workshop that brings people together with “connecting through colors” activities.
 We provide you with thought-provoking exercises that stimulate rich conversations and authentic engagement.

-Supported by our partner essie, Colors & Connection combines the power of artmaking and conversation to bring people together through authentic engagement and interaction.
+Colors & Connection combines the power of artmaking and conversation to bring people together through authentic engagement and interaction.